Why businesses need mainstream support to deploy AI in their operations

 Operator is an autonomous web browsing agent that can take on activities online on your behalf (with security limitations!), undertaking some initially basic tasks just like a human would just from a prompt.
 Deep Research combines reasoning models (AI models that take a multi-stage approach that 'thinks' about the task at hand) with powerful online and knowledge searches to produce detailed research reports (and more).
 Again, these tools are less about chat and more about AI-driven automation.

-Caveat: I've not yet got my hands on Operator as it's not out in the UK, or Deep Research as I need to cough up the additional $180/month to access it.
-But when I do, I'll be reporting back here.
+Caveat: I've not yet got my hands on Operator as it's not out in the UK, but when I do, I'll be reporting back here.

 I maintain - and hey, I might be completely wrong here - that for most business users integrating LLMs into their operations, it won't be the flashiest AI chatbot that wins in the short to medium term.
 It'll be about the company that manages to create something that feels so tightly integrated to their workflows that it's just unimaginable to suddenly stop using the wider functionality it provides.
 That's what will drive business adoption - and critically, retention - in the long run.